calculquebec/cq-formation-advanced-python/ul-20160216/03-compiling.md

 1 loop, best of 3: 414 ms per loop
 ~~~

 We are now as fast as our first C code.
-I will let know have a look for yourself at the generated C code to confirm that the C modulo operator was indeed used.
+I will let you have a look for yourself at the generated C code to confirm that the C modulo operator was indeed used.

 A last note about Cython: we have learned how to compile our libraries but Cython also supports JIT compilation just by importing and running a statement before using our function: